hexagonit/hexagonit.recipe.download/hexagonit/recipe/download/README.txt

     sharedpackage: Extracting package to /sample-buildout/parts/sharedpackage

 We can see that the package was placed under the shared container instead of the default location under the buildout directory.
+By default the the filename of the downloaded package is hashed.

     >>> ls(cache)
+    -  dfb1e3136ba092f200be0f9c57cf62ec
     d  dist

-    - package1-1.2.3-final.tar.gz
+We can keep the original filename by setting the ``hash-name`` parameter to ``false``.
+For readability all the following examples will have hashing disabled.

 MD5 checksums